 This session is delivered by Collections Trust, funded by Welsh Government, Culture and Sport Division (C&S) / Adran Diwylliant a Chwaraeon (DaCh).
 Priority will be given to those who work or volunteer at Accredited museums, or those working towards, in Wales.
 If you have a question about the session please email email@example.com (please note, we are only able to respond in English).

-- If possible, read the Spectrum 5.0 introduction
+- If possible, read the Spectrum 5.0 introduction, if you have not already.

 - Think about how you do things in your museum, referring to your in-house procedural manual if you have access to it, although we appreciate you might not right now.
 You might also find it useful to have it with you to refer to during the session.